SantoshDhirwani/benchmark_ethereum/README.md

 **Dependency**
-Python 3 libraries : pandas, lxml, matplotlib, numpy Google SDK
+Python 3 libraries : pandas, lxml, matplotlib, numpy, web3, pm2 : Latest version
+Google SDK
 Geth
 Puppeth
 jq-command
 npm (Node.js)
 Caliper
+web3 : 1.2.6
+pm2 : 4.2.3

 Note: If you have jq,npm, geth, puppeth and gcloud not installed, you will be provided with the links to follow the easy steps of installing them.
 This script does not provide their installation, because each user have different OS, and you need to download and install the packages depending on the enviroment you are working from.